-Everything you wanted to know about how to cook eggs including egg nutrition, how much cholesterol is in an egg (and why this matters), and the best healthy egg recipes.
+Everything you wanted to know about ways to cook eggs including egg nutrition, how much cholesterol is in an egg (and why this matters), and the best healthy egg recipes.

 I don’t like labeling foods as “superfoods”, but there are a lot of reasons why I love eggs.
 They’re protein-dense, packed with nutrients to support eyes, muscles, and gestational health, are affordable and super versatile.
 They also taste delicious no matter how they’re cooked.

 Eggs are a staple food in a lot of our fridges for good reason with the Canadian egg industry producing more than 595 million dozen eggs each year!
 That is why I wanted to crack down (*no pun intended*) on all the tips, tricks, and myths related to eggs to help you cook eggs like a pro.

 That little egg is packed with tons of nutrition.
 This is a standard nutrient label for one serving of eggs (Two large eggs):

 Eggs are a quick and easy way to get our protein in for the day.
 Just one large egg contains 6.5 g of protein and it is one of the least expensive sources of high quality protein.
 Also, eggs are one of the few foods that contain all 9 of the essential amino acids.
 An essential amino acid cannot be made in the body and must be obtained through our diet.
 There is almost as much protein in the egg yolk as there is in the egg white, so eat the whole egg for all of its protein benefits!

 Eggs contain so many amazing nutrients that we need to stay healthy.
 Most of the nutrients are actually found in the yolk so it is important to eat the entire egg.